 Theory and practice in the use of manipulative materials for teaching mathematics to preschool and primary grade children.
-Prerequisite: ECD 402 or EED 380 or 402 or equiva-
+Prerequisite: ECD 402 or equivalent.

 ECD 544 Play Education.
 (3) S, SS

 Theories of play and the educational implications of each.
 Practical applications at the early childhood level.